microsoft/teams-videoapp-sample/README.md

 1. Clone this repo  and open terminal.
 2. `cd` to the directory of README.md.
 3. run `yarn install`.
-4. Install new certificate for https service.Refer to the next paragraph.
+4. Install new certificate for https service.
+Refer to the next paragraph.
 5. run `yarn start-app`, this will host the app in local environment or you can host the `app` folder on other place can access.
 6. copy `https://localhost:8000/index.html` or URL if you host on the place to test-app 'Video app url' input box and then click 'Load' button.
 7. change `videoFrameHandler` function in `app/index.js`
 8. This sample processes the video frame in main thread for simplicity, you can move the frame processing to worker thread if needed.

 ## Install new certificate for https service
-1. Install `mkcert`.Refer to mkcert repository.[link](https://github.com/FiloSottile/mkcert)
+1. Install `mkcert`.
+Refer to mkcert repository [link](https://github.com/FiloSottile/mkcert).
-2. cd `teams-videoapp-sample/cert`.
+2. Cd `teams-videoapp-sample/cert`.
-3. (As administrator)run `mkcert -cert-file cert.pem -key-file key.pem localhost` .
+3. (As administrator) Run `mkcert -cert-file cert.pem -key-file key.pem localhost`.
-4. (As administrator)run `mkcert -install`.
+4. (As administrator) Run `mkcert -install`.
 5. Test if the certificate is installed correctly.

 ## Teams Video API reference